dd9jn/rfc4880bis/rfc4880bis.md

 primary key that collects certifications (key signatures), but is used only for certifying subkeys that are used for encryption and signatures.

+Implementations with no need for a user ID MAY create a key without any User ID or User Attribute but must be aware that other LibrePGP implementations may not accept such a key.

 ## Key IDs and Fingerprints